Mnelson1992/major-indices-cli-app/notes.md

 1. Plan your gem, imagine your interface -x-
 2. Start with the project structure - google -x-
-3. Start with the entry point - the file run
+3. Start with the entry point - the file run -x-
-4. force that to build the CLI interface
+4. force that to build the CLI interface -x-
 5. Stub out the interface
 6. Start making things real
 7. discover object